ch-zheng/hanlearn/README.md

 # Hanlearn
 Chinese flashcard app.

+## Usage
-Familiarity level for cards are self-reported by the user, while streaks (consecutive correct recalls without error) are automatically counted and can optionally be used to increment familiarity level.
+* Familiarity level for cards are self-reported & freely managed by the user.
+* Streaks (consecutive correct recalls without error) are automatically counted and can optionally be used to increment familiarity level.
-Characters are presented in order of literary frequency.
+* Characters are presented in order of literary frequency.
-Words are presented as the component characters are learned.
+* Words are presented as the component characters are learned.

 ![Demo](demo.jpg)